 There are four restaurants at the hotel by some big-name chefs, including Locatelli from Giorgio Locatelli and Matsuhisa from Nobu Matsuhisa.
 The former, unsurprisingly, is unashamedly all-Italian (even down to the Carrara marble), with dishes such as cooked-for-48-hours goat ragu and deconstructed tiramisu, along with a lovingly patriotic wine list and, less explicably, a jellyfish tank at the entrance.
 At Matsuhisa, the decor is reassuringly dark, with flecks of gold and black marble bars for the mixology and sushi show.
 The chef’s cherished Nobu classics are present and correct (miso black cod, rock shrimp tempura), and there are elaborate tasting-menu options for the uninitiated.
-An award-winning namesake chef mans the ovens at Armyra by Papaioannou down by the beach, where you can book out a banquette and tuck into prawn souvlaki or the catch of the day.
+Down by the beach, Nerea Seafood Restaurant serves up freshly-caught crab, crispy calamari, creamy red prawn or lobster pasta, and grilled catch of the day.
 And, in the Dining Room fish and meat are finely grilled and there's a range of light lunches and some decadent Italian dishes: the lobster risotto comes with caviar and gold flakes.
 Breakfast is served in the breakfast room.

 This isn’t somewhere you’re going to go thirsty: the main bar is next to Locatelli, with a terrace overlooking the pool, as well as indoor seating – and there’s also the open-air lobby bar and a rooftop bar coming soon.

 There’s an all-day room-service menu of sandwiches and salads.
 Breakfast can also be served in-room.